florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Engine purchase cost
 ********************
-The engine purchase cost calculation obtained from :cite:`gudmundsson:2013`.
+The engine purchase cost calculation is obtained from :cite:`gudmundsson:2013`.

 .. math::